freedomofpress/securedrop/docs/https_source_interface.rst

   they are communicating with the intended organization when they access a given Source Interface.

-* The cryptographic primitives used by Tor Onion Services are considered to be outdated, and while there are no known compromises of the security of Tor Onion Services due to this issue, you may wish to provide an additional layer of transport encryption using stronger cryptographic primitives, which is most easily achieved by setting up HTTPS on the Source Interface.

-  .. note:: This issue is being addressed by the Tor Project with their Next
-     Generation Onion Services design, but the implementation of the new design is still a work in progress and is not expected to be deployed until December 2017 at the earliest.
+* SecureDrop supports v3 onion services, which use updated cryptographic primitives that provide better transport-layer encryption than those used by v2 onion services.
+It is **strongly** recommended that you configure your instance to use :doc:`v3 onion services <v3_services>`, but if you cannot switch your instance to v3, using HTTPS on the source interface will provide an extra layer of encryption for data in transit.

 .. _`SecureDrop Directory`: https://securedrop.org/directory/